adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

   Useful for: Running compute jobs, generating lots of intermediate files

-- __Datastore__ /mnt/Sequencing and smb://datastore.computing.gurdon.cam.ac.uk/Sequencing

-  Useful for: where to find your Gurdon and CI sequencing data

-For backed up directories it is important to avoid large numbers of files and non-work related files as this slows down back-ups and reduces space available for others.
+#### How do I move data between RFS and the Gurdon cluster?

+Although sequencing data, stored on RFS, is made available on the cluster, you cannot mount your RFS project folders on the cluster.

+Instead you can mount your RFS folder on e.g. your laptop and then use FileZilla to copy across to the Gurdon cluster.

 #### Where is my sequencing data?

-Sequencing data is kept in the Sequencing Datastore.
-This is accessible from your computer by mounting this samba drive `smb://datastore.computing.gurdon.cam.ac.uk` e.g. using *Finder* -> *Go* -> *Connect to Server* and pasting in the link on a Mac.
+Sequencing data is now stored in the Sequencing folder of your group's RFS project and mounted on the cluster: `Sequencing`

-This Sequencing Datastore is also mounted on the compute cluster at `/mnt/Sequencing`.

 For samples sequenced at CI, data is automatically downloaded to:

-  `//Datastore/Sequencing/(GL Folder)/CI FASTQ/` on the samba share and `/mnt/Sequencing/(GL Folder)/CI FASTQ/` on cb-milan1
+  `/mnt/beegfs/Sequencing/(GL Folder)/CI FASTQ/` on cb-milan1

   (ftp server is checked nightly at 0300)

 For samples sequenced at the Gurdon Institute, raw data is manually compressed and copied to:

-  `//Datastore/Sequencing/(GL Folder)/Run Folder/`
+  `/mnt/beegfs/Sequencing/(GL Folder)/Run Folder/`

 FASTQ files are manually copied to (Kay Harnish):

-  `//Datastore/Sequencing/(GL Folder)/Basespace FASTQ/`
+  `/mnt/beegfs/Sequencing/(GL Folder)/Basespace FASTQ/`

 Manually demultiplexed FASTQ files (CI or GI):

-  `//Datastore/Sequencing/(GL Folder)/CB FASTQ/`
+  `/mnt/beegfs//Sequencing/(GL Folder)/CB FASTQ/`

 #### Bioinformatics share